Pet Mom Filled With Dread, Suspects Partner Is Trying To Harm Them

 The OP left more details in the comments

-They see cats as "low maintenance" and by that they mean neglect.
-I'm unsure about how old their cats lived exactly since it feels like an odd thing to ask lol, but i do know that both were adopted before my gf was born and both pass at different times before my gf turned at most 8.
-My oldest cat is 5 and I will literally do anything it takes to make sure he gets to live as long as he can with he best quality of life he can get, which is why in his older years, I've been taking him on short walks in the backyard because it seems to calm him down.
+They see cats as "low maintenance," and by that, they mean neglect.
+I'm unsure about how long their cats lived exactly since it feels like an odd thing to ask, lol, but I do know that both were adopted before my gf was born and both passed at different times before my gf turned at most 8.
+My oldest cat is 5, and I will literally do anything it takes to make sure he gets to live as long as he can with the best quality of life possible, which is why in his older years, I've been taking him on short walks in the backyard because it seems to calm him down.

 Being a good cat owner